bradherman/radiant-paperclipped_taggable-extension/README.md

 There are galleries (with sample css and javascript):

-	<r:assets:gallery tags="2009,special" match_all="true" />		#-> large gallery of all images having both tags
+	<r:assets:gallery tags="ridiculous,special" match_all="true" />		#-> full-page gallery of all images having both tags

 	<r:assets:minigallery />                   							#-> small rollover gallery of all images attached to current page.

 And general-purpose archive tags to match those for pages: